cielecki/life-navigator/INSTALLATION.md

   - Choose "Create new vault" (NOT Quick Start)
   - Pick a name for your vault
   - **Important:** Set the vault location to iCloud Drive folder
-  - After creation, right-click the vault folder in Finder and select "Always Keep on This Mac" to ensure it stays downloaded
+  - After creation, right-click the vault folder in Finder and select "Keep Downloaded" to ensure it stays downloaded

 ### If you have iPhone + Windows:
 - **iCloud Drive Setup:**